 1. 'No Show' of an official

-As an Official, whenever you accept a game assignment from a scheduler, you MUST either show up for the game, arrange for a replacement through your scheduler or notify your rink supervisor (if the scheduler is not available).
+As an Official, whenever you accept a game assignment from a scheduler, you MUST either show up for the game or arrange for a replacement through your scheduler.
 You should notify them at least three (3) days in advance of any game you have taken and cannot work so they have adequate time to find a replacement for you.
-You are responsible for your assignment until you talk directly to the scheduler or supervisor, leaving a message DOES NOT count as a notification.
+You are responsible for your assignment until you talk directly to the scheduler.
+Leaving a message DOES NOT count as a notification.

-All missed assignments must be reported to the area supervisor, by an official at the game, so the incident can be reviewed for possible disciplinary action.
+All missed assignments must be reported to the scheduler, by an official at the game, so the incident can be reviewed for possible disciplinary action.

-If the area supervisor deems that the assigned official is responsible for the missed assignment, then the chairman of the LAHOA discipline committee is notified.
+If the scheduler deems that the assigned official is responsible for the missed assignment, then the LAHOA discipline committee is notified.
 A letter is then sent to that official stating the missed assignment(s) and the amount of the fine to be paid.

 The fine will be equal to the amount that official would have made if the game(s) had been worked.
 The fine must be paid to LAHOA within two weeks or the official will be suspended until the fine is paid.